darktable-org/dtdocs/content/special-topics/mem-performance.md

 ## performance tuning

 There are a number of configuration parameters that can help you to fine-tune your system's performance.
-Some of these parameters are available in [preferences > processing > cpu/gpu/memory](../preferences-settings/processing.md#cpu--gpu--memory) and others need to be modified directly in Ansel's configuration file (found in `$HOME/.config/Ansel/Anselrc`).
+Some of these parameters are available in [Preferences > Processing > CPU, GPU, Memory](../preferences-settings/processing.md#cpu--gpu--memory) and others need to be modified directly in Ansel's configuration file (found in `$HOME/.config/Ansel/Anselrc`).

 This section provides some guidance on how to adjust these settings.